DANSI/blynk-server-original/README.md

         mvn clean install -Dmaven.test.skip=true

 ### How Blynk Works?
-When hardware connects to Blynk cloud it opens either keep-alive ssl/tls connection on port 8441 or keep-alive plain tcp/ip connection on port 8080.
+When hardware connects to Blynk cloud it opens either keep-alive ssl/tls connection on port 443 (9443 for local servers) or keep-alive plain tcp/ip connection on port 8080.
 Blynk app opens mutual ssl/tls connection to Blynk Cloud on port 443 (9443 for local servers).
 Blynk Cloud is responsible for forwarding messages between hardware and app.
 In both (app and hardware) connections Blynk uses own binary protocol described below.